Wandalen/wTools/module/core/former/plan.md

     3. Add a `//!
 Test Relevance/Acceptance Criteria: ...` comment block.
 *   Ensure all added documentation comments are clear, accurate, and adhere to specified content criteria and Rust documentation best practices.
 *   Ensure all modifications strictly adhere to `code/gen` instructions, Design Rules, and Codestyle Rules.
-*   Structure the work into logical increments, processing one test file or a closely related group of test files (e.g., `_derive.rs`, `_manual.rs`, and their shared `_only_test.rs`) per increment, with each increment having a narrow focus on a specific enum aspect (Unit, Unnamed/Tuple, Named/Struct, or Complex/Mixed).
+*   Structure the work into logical increments, processing one test file or a closely related group of test files (e.e., `_derive.rs`, `_manual.rs`, and their shared `_only_test.rs`) per increment, with each increment having a narrow focus on a specific enum aspect (Unit, Unnamed/Tuple, Named/Struct, or Complex/Mixed).
 *   **Crucially, this plan focuses *only* on adding documentation.
 Pre-existing test failures or logic errors are out of scope.
 Changes will only be committed if `cargo check --package former --tests` passes after adding comments.**

 ## Relevant Context